1.1 Sets & Numbers

 In mathematics, collections are usually called sets.
 Sets are the foundational building blocks of modern mathematics.

 One way to do that is to list everything in the set.
-For example, we know that traffic lights have three colors: red, yellow, and green.
+For example, traffic lights only have three colors: red, yellow, and green.
 We can list these colors to form a set: $\lbrace \text{red, yellow, green} \rbrace$.
-Sets are always written with curly braces $\lbrace \thinspace \thinspace \rbrace$.
+Items in a set are always written inside curly braces $\lbrace \thinspace \thinspace \rbrace$.

 the set of colors on a traffic light